alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 As a random note - If you're interested in decoding a NAT64 mapped address back to the IPv4 literal address it represents, there's a [useful tool here](https://www.whatsmydns.net/ipv6-to-ipv4?q=%3A%3Affff%3A141a%3A9cd7) that can do it if you replace the NAT64 prefix with `::ffff:`.
 I'll leave the details of why that works for another day, and there's probably many other ways of doing this, but this has been useful to me in the past.

 Once we have our encoded AAAA record in our DNS response, our host can act as normal, sending packets to the IPv6 address as if it were the regular unmodified response from the host.
 Those packets will be routed to the NAT64 gateway which will listen for packets targeting the entire NAT64 prefix (in our case, the whole of `64:ff9b::/96`).
-When it receives these packets, it will decode the suffix to understand the intended destination IPv4 address and forward the packet accordingly.
+When it receives a packet like this, it will use the encoded suffix to decode the IPv4 address the packet is intended for, and will forward it accordingly.

 Through this process, we're able to get rid of any requirement for IPv4 connectivity anywhere prior to the NAT64 gateway.
-In terms of our challenge, this allows us to stay IPv4 free on our LAN entirely, and delegate all v4 requirements to our NAT64 gateway.
+In terms of our challenge, this allows us to stay IPv4 free on our LAN entirely, and delegate all remaining IPv4 requirements to our NAT64 gateway.

 ### Wait, NAT64?
 Isn't that cheating?
 At this point, a few of you have probably already objected on the basis that this post is titled 'No NAT November' and I'm busy describing deploying something called **NAT**64 on only the second day of the challenge.